at58474/at58474.github.io/index.md

 **controller.py Summary**:

-* This simple controls which classes will be run and where the data is stored that is required by the module to execute properly.
+* This simply controls which classes will be run and where the data is stored that is required by the module to execute properly.

 * This is where the following file paths need to be set:
   * ent_file_folder